- This event has passed.

 It is hosted by Steve Baker, a property developer, who with his wife and two friends has turned Pickwell Manor into a money-making business that gives back to the local community and provides a resource for training and spiritual refreshment.

 “Life changing, brilliant, dynamic, great networking, a place where dreams come to life.”

 “It was a great week helping me think about what we do in both the general and the specific.
 A really practical module, well presented, with great people.
 You really pushed us to wrestle with what we are doing and why – and how to make it happen.
 The content and process was superb – and being away created space to think about it so that when I returned home I could immediately put stuff into action.
 I can’t say it loudly enough how valuable it was.”

 Ideas that were moulded and shaped on the missional entrepreneurship week, are now being brought to life.
-Liane Kensett has set up a project called ‘Orts’.
+Liane Kensett heard about the course at Greenbelt last year and has since set up a project called ‘Orts’.
 Orts is an old fashioned word meaning left over scraps.
 Her idea was born out of a six week placement with Lighthouse in Hull, working alongside and supporting women in the sex industry, particularly those working the streets, or trying to move out of prostitution.
 Then she spent time at the Edinburgh Fringe and heard about a “celebration of orts” being co-ordinated by a Venture FX minister in the city.

 Liane takes up the story, “The blending of the two things has stuck with me and grown and developed.
 The week on the course helped move these thoughts into a potential business plan.
 Upcycling left over scraps into beautiful items we can sell, with the emphasis being the process and helping all involved to discover the beautiful value that they have too.